2014 High School Counselor Workshop

 The workshop experience is valued at one (1) SDU/PLU credit issued by the Office of Admissions and Enrollment Services at Kennesaw State University.

-The 2014 workshop entitled "Helping Students Find Their Place in the Collegiate Nation" is scheduled for Tuesday and Wednesday February 11 and 12, 2014.
+The 2014 workshop entitled "Helping Students Find Their Place in the College Nation" is scheduled for Wednesday and Thursday, April 16 and 17, 2014.
 View tentative agenda for the workshop.